jappeace/cut-the-crap/Readme.md

 At the moment we use ffmpeg for silence detection, then we do some maths to figure out which segments are sounded, which is combined into the output video.

+In the future we will add support for a music track which will not be chopped up.

 # Use case
 I'm using this program to record my [stream](https://www.twitch.tv/jappiejappie)